darthshittious/WritingDeskRandomiser/README.md

  - From terminal or powershell, run `python3 --version` to check if you have an appropriate version installed.
  - Run `git clone https://github.com/darthshittious/WritingDekRandomiser.git` to clone this repo into your machine.
    If this doesn't work, download the code as zip and extract it
+ - Then in your terminal or powershell, run `python3 -m pip install -U -r requirements.txt` from inside the bot's folder.
  - Create a file called config.py in the same directory as these files and add in the line `TOKEN = '' # put your bot's token within the quotes`
  - To finally run the bot using python, simply enter `python3 bot.py` from terminal in the same directory as the file.
  - Kill the running file by using cmd + C or ctrl + C when done.